Mayeu/mayeu.me/content/posts/openbsd-install-hand-and-console-free.md

 It is a guide (and maybe in a near future, a series of patches) to create a `miniroot55.fs` system, that will be dd(1)'ed on the hard drive, and will boot the server to automatically install OpenBSD 5.5 on it.
-Without the need to have access to a console on the machine.
+Without the need to have access to a console on the target machine.

-The short term goal here is to have an quick & dirty way to install OpenBSD when you can not access the console output of the machine.
+The short term goal here is to have a quick & dirty way to install OpenBSD when you can not access the console output of the machine.

-The long term may be to create a specifically tailored installer for this.
-See that has a *really long term* objective.
+The long term goal may be to create a specifically tailored installer for this use case.
+But you should see this as a **really long term** objective.

-I would love to have feedback on this, since I am not really an OpenBSD hacker :)
+I would love to have feedbacks on this, since I am not really an OpenBSD hacker :)

 ## TOC